The Best of Paraiso Miami Swim Week 2026

 Kulani Kinis made its Paraiso Miami Swim Week debut, staging an immersive runway experience titled ‘Endless’ on Saturday.
 The Australian swim and lifestyle brand structured its runway show in three acts.
 Opening with ‘Archive,’ a reimagining of past Kulani pieces; moving into the present with 12 looks from its upcoming Diving for Pearls collection, a dreamlike range shaped by ocean iridescence; and closing with a faster, glossier preview of a new Kulani world that will be launched later this season.

 The show also saw the debut of a six-piece co-branded sunglasses capsule with Sojos Eyewear, and a custom-wrapped Mini USA was parked outside the tent’s entrance.
-"Celebrating our first runway with friends of the brand and new friends at SOJOS Eyewear was our way of honoring where we began while showcasing what's next," said Dani Atkins, Co-Founder and CEO of Kulani Kinis, in a statement.
+"Celebrating our first runway with friends of the brand and new friends at Sojos Eyewear was our way of honoring where we began while showcasing what's next," said Dani Atkins, Co-Founder and CEO of Kulani Kinis, in a statement.

 Luli Fama marks 20th anniversary at Paraiso Miami Swim Week 2026